 The Master of Civil Engineering (MCE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree.
 Students who do not have an undergraduate degree in civil engineering, environmental engineering, or construction engineering and management should consult the department website for a list of required prerequisites.

 Prerequisites for admission to the MCE degree include an undergraduate degree in civil engineering from an accredited institution or its equivalent with an overall GPA of 3.0.
 The Graduate Record Exam (GRE) is automatically waived for applicants who have an engineering degree from a US institution.
 The TOEFL or IELTS scores (no more than two years old) are required for international applicants unless they have completed one year of full-time study at a U.S. university.
+Enrollment in Engineering Online courses is contingent upon establishing and maintaining proper testing and proctoring mechanisms for each course.
 You must apply for admission to the MCE program online.
 When completing the online application, please be sure to select the “Distance Track” version of the degree.

 - Completion of 30 credit hours of graduate level courses at the 400, 500 or 700 level with an overall grade point average of 3.0.
 At least 24 hours must be at the 500 level or above and 400 level courses must be outside of civil engineering.